Close Menu

 Synopsis:

-We studied the association between health-related quality of life and risk of malnutrition among persons on maintenance haemodialysis.
-Persons on receiving maintenance haemodialysis had a poorer health-related quality of life score and were more likely to be at risk of malnutrition.
+We studied the association between HRQL and risk of malnutrition among persons on MHD.
+Persons on receiving MHD had a poorer HRQOL score and were more likely to be at risk of malnutrition.
 This may have implications for effective patient management.

 ABSTRACT

-Objectives: The purpose of this study was to determine health-related quality of life (HRQOL) and risk of malnutrition among persons with chronic kidney disease (CKD), on maintenance haemodialysis.
+Objective: The purpose of this study was to determine health-related quality of life and the risk of malnutrition among persons with chronic kidney disease on maintenance haemodialysis (MHD).

 Accepted: